WebOps-and-Blockchain-Club/GuildSelectionHackathon/README.md

 Bonus: `WebRTC`

 ## Q3.
-Make a App the uses the following features
+Make a Mobile App the uses the following features
 1. Computer vision
     1. QR reading.
     2. Photo aliging(like in PDF parsers)